sam-s10s/pipecat-guess-who-irl/README.md

 The agent can understand speech, maintain game state, ask strategic questions, and make educated guesses about your chosen character.

-**Note:** This code requires a version of Pipecat that is not yet released.
-See the [pull request #2225](https://github.com/pipecat-ai/pipecat/pull/2225) for more information.

 ### Naughty LLMs!

 LLMs are pretty good at playing games, but they can find it hard to understand rules.
 You might think that Guess Who? is simple - it is for us humans - but LLMs have trouble in not asking out of turn.